-Change of use of retail premises to non-retail uses will only be supported where planning permission is required if the applicant can demonstrate there is no longer a need for such provision or the use is no longer viable, or suitable, or better provision, is provided, in a suitable location elsewhere in or convenient to the neighbourhood plan area.
+Change of use of non-farm shop and retail premises to non-retail uses will only be supported if the applicant can demonstrate there is no longer a need for such provision or suitable, or better provision, is provided, in a suitable location elsewhere within the neighbourhood plan area.

-5.36 As well as our important remaining local employment premises Harbury village is also fortunate to have a number of local retail premises.
+5.35 As well as our important remaining local employment premises Harbury village is also fortunate to have a number of local retail premises.
 These provide valuable local facilities for all residents of the village, but are especially useful for those who are less mobile e.g. the young without access to a car or the elderly residents.
 The neighbourhood plan will seek to protect and support future enhancements of these premises so that they continue to provide these much needed local retail facilities.